Fredrik Aursnes: Molde

 In December 2015, Aursnes joined Molde on a four-year deal.
 He debuted on 18 February 2016 against Sevilla in the UEFA Europa League round of 32, first leg.
 On 22 April 2019, Aursnes got his 100th first-team appearance for the club in their 2–0 away win against Lillestrøm.
 On 30 April 2019, Aursnes signed a two-year contract extension that ties him to Molde until the end of the 2021 season.
 On 11 July 2019, he scored Molde's second goal in the club's UEFA competitions record 7–1 win over KR in the UEFA Europa League first qualifying round.

 Feyenoord

 On 8 August 2021, following their 5–4 victory over Haugesund, Molde announced that Aursnes had been sold to Feyenoord.
 On 10 August 2021, Aursnes signed a three-year contract at the club.
 He scored his first goal for Feyenoord against SC Cambuur, in a 3–2 victory on 24 October 2021.

 Benfica

 On 24 August 2022, Aursnes signed a five-year contract with Primeira Liga side Benfica, for a reported fee of €13 million plus €2 million in add-ons.
 He made his debut for the club on 27 August, replacing Enzo Fernández in the 90th minute in a 3–0 away win over Boavista in the Primeira Liga.

+On 29 January 2026, he helped Benfica advance to the Champions League knockouts after assisting goalkeeper Anatoliy Trubin against Real Madrid for a 4-2 win.